paretoman/votekit/tutorial/architecture.md

     * There are two ways to cast.
         1. By voter.
         2. By regions of voters.
 This is more complicated.
-    * The votes data structure is described below.
+    * The "votes" data structure is described below.
 * ElectionMethods
     * A list of election methods with the same interface.
     * Input votes and some optional precomputed tallies.